 The following table shows the public offering price, underwriting discounts and commissions and proceeds, before expenses to us.
-These amounts are shown assuming both no exercise and full exercise of the underwriter's option to purchase additional shares of common stock.
+These amounts are shown assuming both no exercise and full exercise of the underwriter's option to purchase additional securities .

-Per Pre- Total

-funded Without Total With
+Total

-Per Share Warrants Option Option
+Per Unit Per Pre- F unded Unit Without Option Exercise With Option Exercise •

 Public offering price \$ \$ \$ \$

 Underwriting discounts and commissions \$ \$ \$ \$

 Proceeds before expenses \$ \$ \$ \$

 We have also agreed to pay to the underwriter a management fee equal to 1% of the aggregate gross proceeds raised in this offering.
-We estimate the total expenses payable by us for this offering, excluding the underwriting discounts and commissions, to be approximately \$550,000, which includes (i) a \$35,000 non-accountable expense allowance payable to the underwriter, (ii) reimbursement of the accountable expenses of the underwriter up to \$125,000, including the legal fees of the underwriter, (iii) if applicable, reimbursement of documented costs of clearing agent settlement up to \$10,000 and (iv) other estimated expenses, which include legal, accounting, printing costs and various fees associated with the registration and listing of our securities sold in this offering in a total estimated amount of \$375,000.
+We estimate the total expenses payable by us for this offering, excluding the underwriting discounts and commissions, to be approximately \$510,000, which includes (i) a \$35,000 non-accountable expense allowance payable to the underwriter, (ii) reimbursement of the accountable expenses of the underwriter up to \$125,000, including the legal fees of the underwriter, inclusive of the Advance (as defined below), (iii) if applicable, reimbursement of documented costs of clearing agent settlement up to \$10,000 and (iv) other estimated expenses, which include legal, accounting, printing costs and various fees associated with the registration and listing of our securities sold in this offering in a total estimated amount of \$340,000.